All Episodes

 We're now at a point where the housing recession is going to be accelerated because of all of these increases in interest rates.

-New York's not in play anyway, and states like Wisconsin and states like Michigan and Arizona is getting an influx of people from California same with Nevada that's going to be hard on that side of things.
+New York's not in play anyway, and states like Wisconsin and states like Michigan and Arizona is getting an influx of people from California.

 I don't know why people are not moving in big numbers to Georgia.

-It's um and I lived in Georgia I love Georgia I lived in Roswell for a long time.
+I lived in Roswell for a long time.

 Nice place.

-There's a story out today the cost of a morning meal if you eat eggs and bacon and coffee and toast etc whatever whatever your breakfast is it's 24% higher.
+The cost of a morning meal, if you eat eggs and bacon, and coffee and toast, et cetera, whatever your breakfast is, it's 24% higher.

-And sometimes French toast and pancakes on the side, read the papers, go home as soon as my parents left for work, I'd go to sleep and try not to go to school that day if I could.
+As soon as my parents left for work, I'd go to sleep and try not to go to school that day if I could, because I was busy working the night before.

-Which then brings me to the idiocy of the Republican Party.
+These are not sustainable numbers, which then brings me to the idiocy of the Republican Party.

 Republicans don't know how to lead.

-And I'm watching Senate Republicans foolishly, stupidly go along with Democrats like Schumer, go along with Biden, go along with the radical, you know, Democratic New Green Deal socialists, and they're looking to do an omnibus budget.
+And I'm watching Senate Republicans foolishly, stupidly go along with Democrats like Schumer, go along with Biden, go along with the radical, you know, Democratic new Green Deal socialists, and they're looking to do an omnibus budget.

-Now that means that's the budget for all of the entire rest of the fiscal year.
+Now, that means that's the budget for all of the entire rest of the fiscal year.

 Their fiscal year starts in October, and that would be for next year.

-Now, here's here's what they should do.
+Now, here's what they should do.

-Republicans now in early January take control of the House of Representatives.
+Republicans now, in early January, take control of the House of Representatives.

 With that comes the power of the purse.